Arcaeic/ProjectHub/README.md

 * [Forum Signatures](/Photoshop/Forum/)
 ### [Websites](/Websites/)
 * [My First Blog](/Websites/1/)
 	* While I was designing this website, I started slowly implementing mySQL and PHP into it.
-As a result the purpose of this website focused more on learning both design (HTML & CSS), database systems (mySQL), and scripting (PHP).
+As a result the purpose of this website focused more on learning both design (HTML & CSS), database systems (mySQL), and forms, and scripting (PHP).
 * [League of Legends Season 3 Watcher](/Websites/2/)
 	* The purpose of this website was to follow Riot Game's League of Legends World Championship.
-Straying away from back-end development and more into front-end, it allows the user to watch the stream via an embedded player, a table consisting of the teams and their regions, an introductory page for those who have not heard of League of Legends, and a bit more.
+Straying away from back-end development and more into front-end, it allows the user to watch the stream via an embedded player, a table consisting of the teams and their regions, and an introductory page for those who have not heard of League of Legends.